plancomps/CBS-beta/CBS-beta/Guide/Browsing.md

   The large button at the top right of each CBS page is a fixed drop-down menu.

-  For pages in the `Funcons-beta` folder, it has the following links:
+  For pages in `Funcons-beta`, it has the following links:

   - [Funcons-beta]\: the funcons index
   - [Languages-beta]\: the languages overview
   - [CBS-beta]\: the CBS-beta overview

-  For pages in the `Languages-beta/L` folder, it has also the following links:
+  For pages in `Languages-beta/L`, it has also the following links:

   - `L-Start`: the root of the CBS of language `L` (which includes links to all the other sections for that language)